whatisthisidont/portfolio-vuepress/portfolio/journal/discovering-sexological-bodywork.md

 date:

 ---
+# Discovering Sexological Bodywork

+**The most common questions I get from potential clients are always the same - 'What is Sexological Bodywork anyway?'
+'What happens if I have an orgasm?'
+'Will I have to get naked?'**

 So many of you are curious about the type of work I do, but struggle to find information about what will happen in a session and if it's right for you.
 So I decided to create this hand guide to my favourite practice to help you get to know how Sexological Bodywork can benefit you!

 ![](https://static.wixstatic.com/media/ebc04d_7e4e467ab97c43fbafe3b8a2456ef105\~mv2.jpg/v1/fill/w_1000,h_667,al_c,q_90/ebc04d_7e4e467ab97c43fbafe3b8a2456ef105\~mv2.webp)